- University News

 Prior to leading Minnesota, Gabel served as executive vice president for academic affairs and provost at the University of South Carolina from 2015 to 2019, and she was the University of Missouri's dean of the Robert J. Trulaske, Sr. College of Business from 2010 to 2015.

-She began her teaching career in 1996 at Georgia State University, then joined Florida State University, where she was the DeSantis Professor of Legal Studies, chair of the Department of Risk Management/Insurance, Real Estate and Legal Studies and director of international relations.
+She began her teaching career in 1996 at Georgia State University, then joined Florida State University, where she was the DeSantis Professor of Legal Studies, chair of the Department of Risk Management/Insurance, Real Estate and Legal Studies and director of international relations within the College of Business.

 Gabel has received numerous research, service and teaching awards, including a Fulbright.
 She currently serves as vice chair for the Council on Competitiveness and on the boards of the American Council on Education, the Association of Public and Land-Grant Universities and the Fulbright Scholar Advisory Board, among others.